John Eich

 Ann Thornburg

-Thornburg has worked in the university system since 2008 in financial administration and grant management areas.
+Ann has worked in the university system since 2008 in financial administration and grant management areas.
 She previously operated her family company for over 20 years and worked within the WI Circuit Courts for approximately 7 years.
-Ms. Thornburg was born and raised in a small rural farming community in southern Wisconsin.
+Ann was born and raised in a small rural farming community in southern Wisconsin.
 She now resides in Madison with her family and enjoys walking with her beloved dog.

 James Small